 Erik: How do you summarize what happened with AI in 2018?

-Yves: 2018 was a pivotal year in AI.
+Yves: The past year was a pivotal one in AI.
 With buzz way down and real-life applications way up, practitioners, policymakers and community leaders started having serious discussions about it.
 There was intense and necessary talk about accountability, fairness, and transparency.
 In the lab, scientists started broadening the application of Deep Learning with great results, and even started tinkering with hybrid neural net-probabilistic graph models that many, including myself, consider key to more general AI.
 Challenges still abound in the private sector, but they’re getting clearer, and the goal of seeing real AI products and services is nearer than ever.